-Nirelle Bennett – My Story
+Nirelle Bennett – my transformation story

 BASTA!
 Enough.
 That’s it.
 I’m done.

-Pushing through sleep deprivation and a severe migraine, I’m trying hard to focus on the screen, but all I can hear is the voice screaming in my head – you worthless idiot!
+Pushing through sleep deprivation and a severe migraine, I’m trying hard to focus on the screen.
+But all I can hear is the voice screaming in my head — you worthless idiot!
 You’re nothing but a fraud.
 A failure.
 Who do you think you are?!

 At Gippsland Hypnotherapy, I specialise in empowering individuals like you to achieve profound transformation.